 Zoom Apps: If any app integrations have been approved, you will see them here.

-Background & Filters: Add virtual backgrounds and see a preview screen of yourself real-time.
+Background & Filters: Add virtual backgrounds, see a preview screen of yourself real-time, use filters, and create an Avatar for when you don't want to be on camera.

 Profile: Update your profile picture from the desktop client or click to be taken to your complete profile on the Zoom web portal.